Multi-index ensemble Kalman filtering: MIEnKF

 for any index set $\cI\subset \bN_0^2$.

+\begin{remark} The magnitude of the second term on the right-hand side, the truncated region, relates to the bias error of the MIEnKF estimator.
+Accurate information on how this magnitude varies with $\cI$ can and should be used to determine an index set such that the resulting MIEnKF method meets the bias-error constraint.
+In the last part of the proof of Theorem~\ref{thm:complexityMIEnKF} below, we have indeed used Assumption~\ref{ass:Psi2} ~\eqref{ass:A1} to control the bias error through bounding the magnitude of said right-hand-side term in~\eqref{eq:telescsum}. \end{remark}

-For a properly selected index set $\cI$, which we will specify later (Section~\ref{sec:complexity}), the MIEnKF estimator is defined as the sample-average estimator of the first term on the right-hand side of~\eqref{eq:telescsum}:
+For a given index set $\cI$, which we will specify later in Section~\ref{sec:complexity}, the MIEnKF estimator is defined as the sample-average estimator of the first term on the right-hand side of~\eqref{eq:telescsum}:

 where $\{\fDelta \mu_n^{\fell,m}[\varphi]\}_{m=1}^{M_{\fell}}$ are i.i.d. copies of $\fDelta \mu_n^{\fell,m}[\varphi]$, and $\{ \fDelta \mu_n^{\fell,m}[\varphi]\}_{(\fell,m)}$ are mutually independent.